 - 7.15.1 Compensation Rate: Teachers shall be compensated at the Hourly Pro-rated Rate of pay for work performed for student instructional time outside the regular day and year, such as summer school and extended day/year teachers.
-Such teachers are paid at their current step and lane placement computed to an hourly rate. - 7.15.2 Computation: To compute the Hourly Pro-rated Rate, divide the teacher's current annual salary by the teacher duty days; that result is further divided by the hours in the teachers' regular duty day less 30 minute duty-free lunch.
+Such teachers are paid at their current step and lane placement at 1.0 FTE computed to an hourly rate. - 7.15.2 Computation: To compute the Hourly Pro-rated Rate, divide the teacher's current annual salary step and lane placement at 1.0 FTE by the teacher duty days; that result is further divided by the hours in the teachers' regular duty day less 30 minute duty-free lunch.
 Furthermore, teachers shall be paid one half (1⁄2) the amount of the full hourly rate for each additional full thirty (30) minutes worked.
-The hourly rate will be based upon 196 duty days per year and 71⁄2 (8 hours per day less 1⁄2 hour duty free lunch). - Summer school rates are calculated based on the annual pay earned in the school year in which summer session starts and the same rate remains in effect throughout that session.
+The hourly rate will be based upon 196 duty days per year and 71⁄2 (8 hours per day less 1⁄2 hour duty free lunch).

+Summer school rates are calculated based on the annual pay earned in the school year in which summer session starts and the same rate remains in effect throughout that session.